- Safety and Health Topics

 - Machine Guarding

 Moving machine parts have the potential to cause severe workplace injuries, such as crushed fingers or hands, amputations, burns, or blindness.
 Safeguards are essential for protecting workers from these preventable injuries.
 Any machine part, function, or process that may cause injury must be safeguarded.
 When the operation of a machine or accidental contact injure the operator or others in the vicinity, the hazards must be eliminated or controlled.
 This page contains general information on the various hazards of mechanical motion and techniques for protecting workers.

-Machine guarding hazards are addressed in specific standards for the general industry, marine terminals, longshoring, and the construction and agriculture industries.
+Machine guarding hazards are addressed in specific OSHA standards for Agriculture, General Industry, Marine Terminals, Longshoring, and Construction.